 - 1. Disconnect refrigerator from power supply. - 2.
 Push in sides of light shield until it snaps free. - 3.
 Replace bulb with a 40-watt appliance bulb. - 4.
 Replace the light shield. - 5.
 Reconnect power supply.

 To change dispenser light:

 - 1. Disconnect refrigerator from power supply. - 2.
 Reach the bulb through the dispenser area. - 3.
-Replace with a heavy-duty 10-watt bulb. - 4.
+Replace with a heavy-duty 10-watt bulb, which can be purchased from your Whirlpool dealer. - 4.
 Reconnect power supply.